SodiumZH/NFF-Girls/wiki/gameplay-en.md

 ### Soul Carpet

 A variation of Carpet.
-Player standing on it will get Undead Affinity effect which immediately expires once player steps out, including jumping up.
+Player/mob standing on it will get Undead Affinity effect which immediately expires once player steps out, including jumping up.
+It will also remove the Wither I effect of Necromancer's Hat.